nakov/JS-Calculator-Numbers-Metrics/README.md

 # JS Calculator (Numbers and Metrics)

-Simple JavaScript-based Calculator app (with numbers and metrics)
+Simple JavaScript-based front-end app: Calculator with numbers and metrics.
+  - Sample project, used for automated testing with Selenium and SpecFlow

 ## Screenshots